GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 review can take several weeks.
 Some reasons that an item could require more extensive review
 include:

-- The item is suspected to contain or to be distributed by [malware or unwanted software][malware].
+- The item is suspected to contain or to be distributed by [malware or unwanted software][malware-policy].
 - The item is suspected to violate one of the [developer program policies][program-policies].
 - The item may have already been previously removed for a legal or policy violation, and has been resubmitted.